drone-ah/wordsonsand/blog/_posts/2009-01-31-controversy.md

 their work places, successfully or unsuccessfully in the last few years instead of Microsoft.

 Someone recently suggested that we were anti-microsoft.
-I don\'t think that is case.
+I don't think that is case.
 Microsoft has its place in a technology infrastructure.
 It is simply that its position is usually overrated or misplaced.
 As far as desktops for technically shy users are concerned, there is really no alternative but